2023–2025 Sundhnúkur eruptions: Injuries and fatality

 On 10 January 2024, just before the second eruption, a worker went missing while finalising the filling of Grindavík's largest fault, after the ground suddenly collapsed midway down the fissure, dragging the top fill and the worker into its depths.
 At the time of this incident, there were no witnesses present.
 A colleague, finding no one upon return, reported the disappearance, initiating a search.
 Despite utilising 3D scanners and underwater drones in the fissure, which is 40 m deep with water found at 20 m, the worker was not located due to the fissure's treacherous confines.
 The search, which included up to 70 rescue workers from the Icelandic Association for Search and Rescue, was terminated on 12 January due to the hazardous conditions.
 Following the search, The Administration of Occupational Safety and Health opened an investigation into the incident, which spanned several months.
 With the individual presumed deceased, this incident represents the first death in Iceland associated with a volcanic eruption since the Heimaey eruption in 1973.

-On 20 March 2024, an incident at the Blue Lagoon resulted in an employee suffering from gas poisoning, attributed to a substantial release of sulfur dioxide from the March–May eruption in 2024, which was about 3 km from the geothermal spa.
+On 20 March 2024, an incident at the Blue Lagoon resulted in an employee suffering from gas poisoning, attributed to a substantial release of sulfur dioxide from the March–May 2024 eruption, which was about 3 km from the geothermal spa.
 Despite security personnel being equipped with portable gas meters and the existence of several fixed gas meters across the hot springs area, the specific area where the incident occurred lacked proper monitoring.
 The affected employee required hospitalisation but eventually made a full recovery.
 The incident prompted the Blue Lagoon management to undertake a comprehensive reassessment of the site's safety measures.
 In response to the situation, police were dispatched to inspect the facility.

 On the night of 23 August 2024, shortly after midnight, a hiker who had walked from Route 41 (Reykjanesbraut) to the eruption site fell into a small crack and broke his leg.
 He was later rescued by emergency personnel.
 Despite previous warnings from authorities emphasising the dangers of walking in the area at night, many individuals—often tourists arriving from Keflavík Airport—continued to attempt the trek.
 Authorities had warned that navigating the area in complete darkness or bad weather conditions is "extremely difficult and dangerous" due to numerous rifts that are hard to detect.
 Additionally, part of the area is an old bomb practice site, containing numerous unexploded ordnance.
 In the immediate aftermath of the incident, authorities continued to patrol the area to prevent further injuries or even potential fatalities.